usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 `ssh <username>@sdf-login.slac.stanford.edu`

 Please use your Windows account password to login.
-You may ask: What if I do not have a SLAC Windows account?
+You may ask: What if I only have a unix account, and do not have a SLAC Windows account?
 Continue reading.

 SDF uses a new identity management system (aka <span style="color:red">"SLAC ID"</span> - it will be a computer account to login to everything at SLAC).
 If you already have a SLAC Windows account, you are all